 - Color Change

 So, “How do these gemstones get these phenomena and how does it affect the value?”
-This is what I will try to answer in today’s blog post.
+This is what I will answer in today’s blog post.

 What causes phenomena in gemstones?